jordandekraker/synthlayer/README.md

 A few of its key innivations are:
 - start with only ground-truth histology data
 - generate synthetic MRI-like images
-- label hayers separately (x4 in hipp, x2 in dentate) for easier topological separability in hippunfold
+- label layers separately (x4 in hipp, x2 in dentate) for easier topological separability in hippunfold
 - augment histology labelmaps by superimposing them on MRI backgrounds
 - augment histology labelmaps using morphometric operations to make them more in-vivo like
 - augment histology labelmaps to simulate sickness (e.g. thinning, malrotation, excess cysts)